 The John E. Lochman Endowed Graduate Scholarship in Psychology was established in 2019, by Dr. John E. Lochman and Mrs. Linda Lochman of Tuscaloosa, Alabama.

-Priority shall be given to graduate students who are enrolled in the Collage of Arts and Sciences and are pursuing a degree in clinical psychology with preference for students interested in a research career related to prevention or intervention research or clinical child and adolescent psychology.
+Priority shall be given to graduate students who are enrolled in the College of Arts and Sciences and are pursuing a degree in clinical psychology with a preference for students interested in a research career related to prevention or intervention research or clinical child and adolescent psychology.